renderedtext/helm-charts/charts/agent/README.md

 By default, the Semaphore agent deployment will scale up and down, based on the metrics exposed by the Semaphore API.
 It relies on the [custom Semaphore metrics server](https://github.com/renderedtext/k8s-metrics-apiserver) to be installed in the same namespace.
 You can use the [external-metrics-server](../external-metrics-server) chart to install it on your Kubernetes cluster.

-### Disable autoscaling
+### Configure agent pool size

-If you don't want the agent deployment to automatically scale, you can disable it:
+By default, the agent pool will have a minimum of 1 agent and a maximum of 10 agents.
+However, you can configure it with the `agent.autoscaling.min` and `agent.autoscaling.max` values.
+For example, to create an agent pool that has between 5 and 25 agents:

 ```
 helm install semaphore-agent charts/agent \